-Coastal Hydrology, Thermal Energy Transport and Density-Dependent Flow Applications
+Coastal Hydrology, Thermal Energy and Density-Driven Flow Applications

-Understanding the effects of temperature, salinity and solute concentrations on fluid density is crucial for accurately modelling and predicting groundwater movement, contaminant transport, and the sustainable management of groundwater resources, especially in coastal regions.
-Density-dependent flow modelling provides a framework for incorporating these effects into hydrogeological analyses and decision-making processes.
+The effects of temperature, salinity and solute concentration on fluid density can be critical to accurately simulate groundwater movement and to sustainably manage groundwater resources in coastal regions.
+Density-dependent flow modelling incorporates these effects into hydrogeological analyses and decision-making processes.

-Whether fluid density dynamics are driven by elevated solute concentrations, geothermal energy or saltwater effects, Aquanty’s flagship simulation platform HydroGeoSphere represents an industry leading solution for accurately simulating density driven flow systems, with full support for density effects in all available model domains including surface and groundwater flow, fracture flow, and more.
+HydroGeoSphere is an industry leading solution for accurately simulating density driven flow systems, with full support for density effects in all available model domains including surface and groundwater flow, fracture flow, and more.

-• Understand climate change impacts and support adaptation plans
+• Model climate change impacts to support adaptation plans

 • Improve resilience to extreme weather